8 Best .357 Revolver for Any Wheelgun Fanatic

 Concealed Carry

-Snub nose revolvers are a classic option for concealed carry, and J frame snub nose revolvers are still popular for concealed carry.
-These small guns are easy to carry, and unlike other pocket-sized handguns, they can squeeze a full-powered 357 Magnum in a very small package.
+Concealed Carry: Snub nose revolvers are a classic option for concealed carry, and J frame snub nose revolvers are still popular for concealed carry.
+These small guns are easy to carry, and unlike other guns that are pocket-sized, they can squeeze a full-powered 357 Magnum in a very small package.

-There is some challenge with small 357 Magnums, and if that’s the route you want to take, get training.
+There are some challenges with small 357 Magnums, and if that’s the route you want to take, get training.
 Shoot a lot, practice a ton, and be ready to ride the recoil.

 The other kind of competition is SASS, aka the single action shooting society.
 SASS is a competition focused on historical cowboy guns and acceptable replicas.
 Think less tactical and more spaghetti western.